Sus-31/Amazon-Fashion-data-analysis/README.md

 Hey there, fashionistas! 👠

 Welcome to my humble project, a little tribute to the world of fashion that I adore so much.
-While I can't sew a dress or design a pair of killer heels, I did something a bit more... data-driven! 📊
+While I can't sew a three-piece suit or design a pair of killer heels, I did something a bit more... data-driven! 📊

 ## Project Overview